-Learning how to paint a wall mural is no different than painting on a smaller sized canvas.
-The techniques used are very similar to how you would generally paint in your own particular style.
+Learning how to paint a wall mural is not too different than painting on a smaller-sized canvas.
+The techniques & fundamentals used are very similar to how you would generally paint in your own particular style.

 Getting over the challenges of laying out your design.

 A large-scale painting requires you to prepare a few initial guidelines.
 But as soon as you have structured your mural it is pretty much just painting as usual.